Celebrating student success

-The journal is also a celebration of student success after a year filled with challenging social, political, and educational circumstances.
+The journal also serves as a celebration of student success after a year filled with challenging social, political, and educational circumstances.

 The Publication Process

-Led by ISUP's Writing Studies faculty members, the papers included in each volume represent the best of the best from our classes.
-Students from all sections of ISP100 and utmONE Scholars Seminars are encouraged to submit their papers.
+Led by ISUP's Writing Studies faculty members, the papers included in each volume represent the crème de la crème from our classes.
+Students across ISP100, ISP010, and utmONE Scholars Seminars are encouraged to submit their papers.

 The submissions are then anonymized and distributed to editorial teams (each comprised a faculty mentor and volunteer student reviewers) for review.
 Successful papers are assigned a faculty mentor who supports the student writer through various revision processes.